 - You will see a warning window related to the master password: If you forget the master password, there will be NO way (not even for us) to get your encrypted passwords!
 We recommend that you write down the password on a sheet of paper, and store it in a SAFE place, e.g. in your wallet/purse or in a safe.

 Click the Yes button.

 - On the next two windows enter the master password and click OK.

-- You will see your new created FTP connection in the list.
+- You will see your newly created FTP connection on the list.
 Click on it and then click the Connect button.